 Angel Food Cake Loaf

 Prep Time 15 minutes

-Cook Time 40 minutes
+Cook Time 35 minutes

-Total Time 55 minutes
+Total Time 50 minutes

 A sweet, light Angel Food Cake is a beautiful Cake Recipe for special occasions and holidays.
-This smaller version is just the right amount of servings for a small gathering or weeknight dessert.
+This smaller version is just the right amount of servings for a small gathering or as a weeknight dessert.

-Angel Food Loaf Cake
+Sabrina’s Angel Food Cake Loaf Recipe

 Unlike a traditional Angel Food Cake recipe, no need for a fancy tube pan to get a light and airy sponge like cake.
 This melt in your mouth cake is perfect on hot summer nights with a side of fresh berries.
-The smaller loaf size also makes it a great holiday gift!
+Making a smaller loaf size also makes it a great holiday gift!

+Angel Food Cake Loaf